Platform hooks

 validatePassword

-This hook is called when a password change is attempted, it can be used to implement custom rules for password fomat validation:
+This platform hook is called when a password change is attempted, it can be used to implement custom rules for password fomat validation:

 Java